Azure Redis Cache

 - Microsoft Azure Virtual Network deployment gives you enhanced security and isolation for your Azure Redis Cache, as well as subnets, access control policies and other features to further restrict access.

-Basic and Standard caches are available in sizes up to 53 GB, and Premium caches are available in sizes up to 530 GB with more on request.
+Basic and Standard caches are available in sizes of up to 53 GB, and Premium caches are available in sizes of up to 530 GB.